Business

 • Acknowledge feelings and assure audiences that their voices are heard and valued.

-Collect feedback and act on the feedback.
-Then communicate how the feedback impacted implementation.
+Collect feedback and act on it.
+Then, communicate how the feedback impacted implementation.
 Openness and transparency build trust and let your team know you value their involvement and opinions.

 What about those resistant to Change?